syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/getting-started-with-standalone.md

 In the above code,

-**ejs-pdfviewer** refers to the PDFViewer control among the EJ components with id as "pdfviewer".
+**ejs-pdfviewer** refers to the PDF Viewer control among the EJ components with id as "pdfviewer".

 **documentPath** is the property needed to load a PDF file in the PDF Viewer.